How to Teach Children to Respect Personal Space

 Personal Space Social Story

-Next up – to bring the concept home and teach it to your child, is the social story.
+Next up – to bring the concept home and teach it to your child, is the social script.

-This personal space social story covers several main concepts relating to personal space.
+This personal space social script covers several main concepts relating to personal space.

 • Explaining that you don’t enter other people’s space or allow them to enter yours without permission

-• How your relationship with someone affects personal space.
+• Explains how your relationship with someone affects personal space.

 The story illustrates colorful circles around a boy, explaining how different types of relationships fall into different circles.
 (You can explain that the purple circle is like the hula hoop in the story Personal Space Camp)